” Invasive plant species are now one of the biggest threats to habitats and biodiversity across the world”. (DEFRA)

 So what about the Isle of Wight?

-Plant Positive is a partnership combining Newport Rivers, the Environment Agency, Hampshire and Isle of Wight Wildlife Trust, The National Trust, RSPB and other Island organisations has been created to target species such as Japanese knotweed, Himalayan balsam and creeping water primrose that are spreading along the Island’s watercourses.
+Plant Positive is a partnership of organisations that was created to target species such as Japanese knotweed, Himalayan balsam and creeping water primrose that are spreading along the Island’s watercourses.
 These displace a more natural flora leaving behind habitats and wildlife that are significantly poorer as a result.

 Control is focussed on two main river catchments, the Medina and the Eastern Yar where Himalayan balsam, Japanese Knotweed, Creeping Water Primrose and Parrots Feather will be the targets for control.
 A watching brief will be kept on New Zealand Pigmyweed and Giant Hogweed.